Mezalyth/Blades-of-Glass/content/D&D Notes/Era of Risen Stars/Locations/City of Lost Angels.md

 - **Technological Artifacts**: The city is the de-facto armory and technological research hub for the Steelbacks, relying on past technology and artifacts for inspiration, with the mysterious guiding hand of the Benefactor to shape and weaponize the people.

 ## Adventures and Quests
-- **Plot Hooks**: Investigating the disappearances, uncovering the nature of the mysterious device, or navigating the political intrigue of the Crystal Palace.
+- **Plot Hooks**: Investigating the disappearances, uncovering the nature of the mysterious device, or navigating the political intrigue of the House of Generosity.
 - **Challenges**: Bridging the societal divide, confronting the Benefactor's agents, or dealing with the moral dilemmas posed by the city's duality.
 - **Rewards**: Discovering ancient secrets, gaining powerful allies, or acquiring unique technological artifacts.